Wanting to learn baby photography at home? DIY newborn photos at home can be easy with the right camera settings, newborn props and newborn poses.

 Newborn Photography Tips for Beginners

 4- Mark your calendar.
-If you are going to do monthly photos mark your calendar ahead of time and schedule in your baby photoshoot at home!
+If you are going to do those cute creative baby photos that happen monthly… then mark your calendar ahead of time and schedule in your baby photoshoot at home!
 There are so many ideas on the monthly baby photoshoots i.e. a the month stickers, a blanket with the month indicated, or some like to always use the same blanket or a standard white onesie with a different background.

 5- Ask for Help.
 Get help when you do your newborn pictures at home by yourself.
-You will need an extra helping hand that’s for sure.
+You will need an extra helping hand that’s for sure and will be less stressful with an extra set of hands for all of those creative baby photo ideas you’ve planned in your mind!

 8- Get siblings involved.
-Look for newborn poses and ideas that include siblings and try to create a great shot with everyone.
+Look for newborn family poses and ideas that you like, take a screenshot and keep them on hand to try.
+Include siblings and try to create a great shot with everyone included!!!

 9- Go outside.
 If you don’t feel like you have good lighting inside go outside.
 The best lighting for outdoor newborn pictures is earlier morning or later afternoon/early evening.